haberdashPI/vscode-modal-keys/README.md

 without expecting any following keys.
 Previously it was not possible to define this behavior, but now you can do it with `selectbindings`.

-`selectbindings` section is always checked first when ModalEdit looks for a mapping for a keypress.
+`selectbindings` section is always checked first when ModalKeys looks for a mapping for a keypress.
 If there is no binding defined in `selectbindings` then it checks the `keybindings` section.
 Note that you can still define normal mode commands that work differently when selection is active.
 You can use either